pnp/blog/content/post/office-add-ins-community-call-august-2021.md

 **When is the GA for custom contextual tab on Mac?**
-We don\'t have an ETA on this yet but hope to provide an update soon.
+We don't have an ETA on this yet but hope to provide an update soon.
 **When can we expect addSvg method to be officially released and can you please provide us with a working example of this method?
-My attempts keep erroring with \"this picture can\'t be displayed\"!**
+My attempts keep erroring with \"this picture can't be displayed\"!**
 There are some issues holding us back from releasing the **addSvg** API to general availability.
 We'll update you as soon as we have a definitive timeline for when it will go to GA.